 - Don’t Wait Too Long – If you wait until a hurricane is barreling toward your destination, it’s probably too late.
 Many insurers won’t provide full coverage.
 It’s best to seek coverage right around the time you initially book your trip.

 - Learn What’s Included In Your Plan – Most plans include coverage for cancellations and changes due to “unforeseeable events.”
-Just make sure you have the same definition of unforeseeable event.
+Just make sure you have the same definition of an unforeseeable event.
 A cold, for example, probably isn’t covered under your plan.

 - Keep Your Receipts – If you’re required to file a claim, make sure you have any flight, lodging and activity receipts handy.
 This can save you valuable time when filing.